boydaihungst/nodebb-plugin-postmentions-fixed/README.md

-# Username/Group Mentions

-This NodeBB plugin allows posters to reference (or *mention*) other users or groups on a NodeBB by simply precluding the `#` symbol before a username.
+This NodeBB plugin allows posters to reference (or *mention*) other categories or topics on a NodeBB by simply precluding the `&c` (for categories) and the `&t` symbol for a topic.

 A link is automatically added to the post.